IsacPasianotto/Reversi-game/README.md

 ## Known bugs that have to be fixed and Known issues
 - [x] In the GUI, if you click on a cell that is not a valid move, then you click *undo* button, the program will not undo the move but change the current player only.
 - [ ] Sometimes (not always, like 5% of the times) in the gui, after closing the welcome window, the main window will not appear.
-This is not a big issue, since you can just close the program and re-run it but it's still annoying.
+This is not a big issue, since you can just close the program and re-run it, but it's still annoying.
 - [ ] In the `gui` package, there are a bit too much static elements (in particular to make the live score and live current player work).
 This is not a big issue, but it's not a good practice.

 ## Terminal Game